 A review of 44 studies showed no evidence that birth control pills caused weight gain in most women.
 And, as with other possible side effects of the pill, any weight gain is generally minimal and goes away within 2 to 3 months.

 Under the Affordable Care Act, many health insurance plans will provide free women’s preventive services, including mammograms, birth control and well-woman visits.
 Learn more.

-Most birth control pills use the same type of estrogen in various doses, the progestin formulation in each can differ.
-This means that each brand of pill may offer a slightly different type of the hormone, at different doses.
+Most birth control pills use the same type of estrogen in various doses, but each brand of pill may offer a slightly different type of the hormone progestin, at different doses.
 The result?
 Potentially different side effects.

 Whichever one you try, give it at least 3 months for any side effects to pass.

 Today’s Pills Are Different